 To help with the supplier enablement process, organisation’s should also think about offering their suppliers incentives to support the transition.
 There are a few other things that can be done to ease the supplier enablement process.
 For a better understanding have a look at our 4 Things About Supplier Enablement You Need To Know blog.

 Needless to say, a S2P software solution can very well function without running an in-depth analysis of its performance.
 However, why settle for a procurement system that is good enough when, with little effort and a system optimisation tool, you can have a great system.
-A system that delivers on your business case and is providing real value while allowing you to easily identify areas of opportunity for improvements to be made.
+A system that delivers on your e-procurement business case and is providing real value while allowing you to easily identify areas of opportunity for improvements to be made.

 If you want to learn more about running an in-depth analysis (from the how to, down to the improvement opportunities) leave us a message here and one of our procurement consultants will get back to you.